tardate/LittleArduinoProjects/README.md

-# 199 Little Arduino Projects
+# 200 Little Arduino Projects
-> Latest addition:sparkles: [LED7Segment/CD4026BucketBrigade](./playground/LED7Segment/CD4026BucketBrigade) - a CD4026 bucket-brigade for driving multiple 7-segment displays
+> Latest addition:sparkles: [SolenoidMotor](./Kinetics/SolenoidMotor) - a single-cylinder mini-solenoid engine

 Just my collection of electronics projects, many involving an Arduino in one way or another.